jitsi/jitsi-metaconfig/README.md

     // Optional property
     val optionalParam: String? by optionalconfig("app.client.optional-param".from(myConfigSource))

-    // Convert the type
-    val interval: Duration by config {
+    // Convert the type (retrieve as a Long, convert to a Duration) val interval: Duration by config {
         retrieve("app.interval-ms".from(myConfigSource).asType<Long>().andConvertBy(Duration::ofMillis))
     }

-    // Transform the value
-    val enabled: Boolean by config {
+    // Transform the value (invert the retrieved boolean value) val enabled: Boolean by config {
         retrieve("app.disabled".from(myConfigSource).andTransformBy { !it })
     }